 There are millions of federal employees in the United States.
 They need adequate whistleblower protections that protect their right to disclose abuse of authority, legal violations, gross mismanagement or waste of funds, or substantial and specific dangers to public health, safety and the environment.
 Whistleblowers have truth on their side, but they need the power of activists like you to support them.

-Whistleblowing has helped keep presidents accountable, stopped rampant corruption in police forces, prevented nuclear disasters, illuminated shocking health violations, and much more.
+Whistleblowing has helped keep presidents accountable, exposed billions in taxpayer rip-offs, stopped rampant corruption in police forces, prevented nuclear disasters, illuminated shocking health violations, and much more.
 Help us stop current and future corruption.
 The future depends on you to help whistleblowers before more disasters happen.

 The undersigned organizations and corporations write to support the completion of the landmark, 13 year legislative effort to restore credible whistleblower rights for government employees that resulted in unanimous passage of the Whistleblower Protection Enhancement Act (WPEA) of 2012.
 While the law was the fourth unanimous congressional mandate since 1978 for whistleblower rights in principle, the most serious work remains to be finished.
 That is because the WPEA left the highest stakes issues incomplete, pending further study.

 We seek your leadership now to expeditiously finish what Congress started in the Whistleblower Protection Enhancement Act.
 That means further developing legal rights so they include the critical reforms listed below.
 Whistleblower protection is a foundation for government accountability, from draining bureaucratic swamps to achieving changes in which the public can believe.
 It does not matter whether the issue is economic recovery, prescription drug safety, environmental protection, infrastructure spending, national health insurance, or foreign policy.
 We need conscientious public servants willing and able to call attention to waste, fraud and abuse on behalf of the taxpayers.